Aggregated hold out for sparse linear regression with a robust loss function: Introduction

 Theoretically, cross-validation has been shown to perform well in a variety of settings \cite{Arl_Cel:2010:surveyCV}.
 For cross-validation with one split, also known as the hold-out, and for a bagged variant of v-fold cross-validation \cite{lecue2012}, some general oracle inequalities are available in least squares regression \cite[Corollary 8.8]{Mas:2003:St-Flour} \cite{wegkamp2003} \cite{lecue2012}.
 However, they rely on uniform boundedness assumptions on the estimators which may not hold in high-dimensional linear regression.
 For the more popular V-fold procedure, results are only available in specific settings.
 Of particular interest here is the article \cite{Nav_Saum:2017} which proves oracle inequalities for linear model selection in least squares regression, since linear model selection is very similar to sparse regression (the main difference being that in sparse regression, the "models" are not fixed a priori but depend on the data).
 This suggests that similar results could hold for sparse regression.

-However, in the case of the Lasso at least, no such theoretical guarantees exist, to the best of my knowledge.
-Some oracle inequalities \cite{lecue2012, Mio_Mont:2018} and also fast rates \cite[Theorem 1]{lasso_cv} have been obtained, but only under very strong assumptions: \cite{lecue2012} assumes that $X$ is log-concave, \cite{Mio_Mont:2018} that $X$ is a gaussian vector, and \cite[Theorem 1]{lasso_cv} assumes that there is a true model and that the variance-covariance matrix is diagonal dominant.
-In contrast, there are also theorems \cite{Chat_Jaf:2015, Chet_Cher:2016} \cite[Theorem 2]{lasso_cv} which make much weaker distributional assumptions but only prove convergence of the risk at the "slow" rate $\mathcal{O}(\sqrt{\frac{s_* \log p}{n}})$ or slower.
-Though this rate is minimax \cite{Chat_Jaf:2015}, a hyperparameter selection method should adapt also to the favorable cases where the Lasso converges faster; these results do not show that CV has this property.
+However, in the case of the Lasso at least, no such general theoretical guarantees exist, to the best of our knowledge.
+Some oracle inequalities \cite{lecue2012, Mio_Mont:2018} and also fast rates \cite[Theorem 1]{lasso_cv} have been obtained, but only under strong distributional assumptions: \cite{lecue2012} assumes that $X$ has a log-concave distribution, \cite{Mio_Mont:2018} that $X$ is a gaussian vector, and \cite[Theorem 1]{lasso_cv} assumes that there is a true model and that the variance-covariance matrix is diagonal dominant.
+Recently, Chetverikov et al. \cite{Chet_Cher:2021} have obtained fast rates (up to log-terms) for a certain class of conditional distributions (of $Y$ given $X$) which are smooth transformations of Gaussian distributions.
+In contrast, there are also theorems \cite{Chat_Jaf:2015} \cite[Theorem 2]{lasso_cv} which make much weaker distributional assumptions but only prove convergence of the (in-sample) error at the "slow" rate $\mathcal{O}(r \sqrt{\frac{\log d}{n}})$ or slower.
+Though this rate is basically minimax \cite{rigollet2011} for the model

+a hyperparameter selection method should adapt also to the favorable cases where the Lasso converges faster (\cite[Theorem 14]{Koltch:2011}); these results do not show that CV has this property.

-Thus, the theoretical justification for the use of standard CV in sparse regression is somewhat lacking.
-In fact, two of the articles mentioned above do not study standard CV applied to the Lasso but introduce a variant; a bagged CV in \cite{lecue2012} and the aggregation of two hold-out predictors in \cite{Chat_Jaf:2015}.
-In practice too, there is reason to consider alternatives to CV-based hyperparameter selection in sparse regression: sparse estimators are unstable, and selecting only one estimator can result in arbitrarily ignoring certain variables among a correlated group with similar predictive power \cite{sparse_unstable}.
+Thus, the theoretical justification for the use of standard CV, which selects a single hyperparameter by minimizing the CV risk estimator, is somewhat lacking.
+In fact, two of the articles mentioned above introduce variants of CV which modify the final hyperparameter selection step; a bagged CV in \cite{lecue2012} and the aggregation of two hold-out predictors in \cite{Chat_Jaf:2015}.
+In practice too, there is reason to consider alternatives to hyperparameter selection in sparse regression: sparse estimators are unstable, and selecting only one estimator can result in arbitrarily ignoring certain variables among a correlated group with similar predictive power \cite{sparse_unstable}.
 For the Lasso, these difficulties have motivated researchers to introduce several aggregation schemes, such as the Bolasso \cite{bolasso}, stability selection \cite{stab_select}, the lasso-zero \cite{lasso0} and the random lasso \cite{wang2011}, which are shown to have some better properties than the standard Lasso.